 Water features like fountains and manmade ponds make beautiful additions to landscapes, but such beautiful additions require an investment – a maintenance investment.
 Over time, water features can leak, clog, or grow algae if they are not properly maintained.
+Outdoor water feature maintenance is necessary for a well-maintained backyard space.

 We interviewed Kyle Weemhoff, Western Regional Sales Manager at Timberline partner Atlantic Water Gardens, who has provided us with some of the best tips to properly maintain and repair the most common water features on Colorado landscapes.